Huntington Bancshares Incorporated (HBAN) Beta Value: Understanding the Market Risk

 HBAN) stock’s latest price update

-The stock price of Huntington Bancshares Incorporated (NASDAQ: HBAN) has surged by 0.71 when compared to previous closing price of 11.33, but the company has seen a 1.97% gain in its stock price over the last five trading sessions.
+The stock of Huntington Bancshares Incorporated (NASDAQ: HBAN) has decreased by -1.63 when compared to last closing price of 11.63.
+Despite this, the company has experienced a 0.26% gain in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 01/21/22 that Bitcoin, Netflix, Peloton, Coinbase: What to Watch in the Stock Market Today

 HBAN’s Market Performance

-Huntington Bancshares Incorporated (HBAN) has seen a 1.97% rise in stock performance for the week, with a 5.16% gain in the past month and a -22.12% plunge in the past quarter.
-The volatility ratio for the week is 2.86%, and the volatility levels for the past 30 days are at 3.90% for HBAN.
-The simple moving average for the past 20 days is 3.20% for HBAN’s stock, with a -17.20% simple moving average for the past 200 days.
+Huntington Bancshares Incorporated (HBAN) has experienced a 0.26% rise in stock performance for the past week, with a 7.32% rise in the past month, and a -18.92% drop in the past quarter.
+The volatility ratio for the week is 3.57%, and the volatility levels for the past 30 days are at 3.34% for HBAN.
+The simple moving average for the last 20 days is 1.56% for HBAN stock, with a simple moving average of -16.91% for the last 200 days.

 Analysts’ Opinion of HBAN